John Berger: Early life

-Career
+Early career

 Berger began his career as a painter and exhibited works at a number of London galleries in the late 1940s.
 His art has been shown at the Wildenstein, Redfern and Leicester Galleries in London.

 Berger taught drawing at St Mary's teacher training college.
 He later became an art critic, publishing many essays and reviews in the New Statesman.
 His Marxist literary criticism and strongly stated opinions on modern art combined to make him a controversial figure early in his career.
 As a statement of political commitment, he titled an early collection of essays Permanent Red.

 Berger was never a formal member of the Communist Party of Great Britain (CPGB): rather he was a close associate of it and its front, the Artists' International Association (AIA), until the latter disappeared in 1953.
-He was active in the Geneva Club, a discussion group that appears to have overlapped with British communist circles in the 1950s.
+He was active in the Geneva Club, a discussion group that overlapped with British communist circles in the 1950s.

-Publishing
+Published work

 In 1958, Berger published his first novel, A Painter of Our Time, which tells the story of the disappearance of Janos Lavin, a fictional exiled Hungarian painter, and his diary's discovery by an art critic friend called John.
 The work was withdrawn by the publisher under pressure from the Congress for Cultural Freedom a month after its publication.
 His next novels were The Foot of Clive and Corker's Freedom; both of which presented an urban English life of alienation and melancholy.
 Berger moved to Quincy in Mieussy in Haute-Savoie, France, in 1962 due to his distaste for life in Britain.

 In 1972, the BBC broadcast his four-part television series Ways of Seeing and published its accompanying text, a book of the same name.
 The first episode functions as an introduction to the study of images; it was derived in part from Walter Benjamin's essay "The Work of Art in the Age of Mechanical Reproduction".
 The subsequent episodes concern the image of woman as a sexualized object in Western culture, expressions of property ownership and wealth in European oil painting, and modern advertising.
 The series, the first of several close collaborations with director Mike Dibb, has had a lasting influence, and in particular introduced the concept of the male gaze, as part of his analysis of the treatment of the nude in European painting.
 It soon became popular among feminists, including the British film critic Laura Mulvey, who used it to critique traditional media representations of the female character in cinema.